Postage stamps and postal history of the Philippines: The pre-stamp era

 During the early Spanish regime, exchange of letters and communications was limited to those belonging to government officials and Catholic Church officials.
 Letters, communications and documents were carried by badageros who rendered free services to the colonial government.
 Badageros either hiked or rode on horseback in dispatching the early postal service from "Tribunal (town hall) to tribunal or to the "Casa Real" (provincial capital).

 The badageros were also called Polistos, classified as male citizens over 18 years who did not hold a public office like the Gobernadorcillo (Mayor), Teniente primero y segundo (vice-mayor), the Juez, Cabesas (councilors), the Commesarios and Cuadrillos (Policeman) and Escribanos (clerks).
 Badageros performed their courier services by rotation.
 Two badageros were assigned every day at the Tribunal to be relieved the next day.
 If letters or communications were urgent, the badageros had to go and dispatch them even at midnight.

-Armed guards (Polistos) wre posted at the outskirts of every poblacion and when challenged by the guards at night, the couriers responded with badageros and the guards would allow them to pass.
+Armed guards (Polistos) were posted at the outskirts of every poblacion and when challenged by the guards at night, the couriers responded with badageros and the guards would allow them to pass.
 Upon delivery to the next tribunal, the recipient was required to sign on a booklet to show receipt like special delivery/registered mail.
 Important papers such as appointments from the Capitan General (Governor General), were receipted with signatures of the appointees and others present as witnesses.

 Envelopes were unknown during early times.
 Letters, communications, and document sheets were just folded.
 Secrecy in the mails was not practiced.
 A letter or communication might change hands many times depending upon the number of Poblaciones between the origin and the destination.
 In some cases, it took from one to two months before a communication reached the recipient.

 Adhesive postage stamps were apparently not issued in the Islands before 1854, but the existence of a postal service was clearly evident.
 On the titles and official duties of one Capitan General Don Felix Berenguer De Marquina, who executed a documentary appointment in 1791, his titles and duties were listed, viz "Brigadier De La Real, General de estas Islas Filipinas, Presidente de su Real Audencia y Caancelleria, Director General de las Tropas de S.M. en estos Dominion, Superentendente General Subdelegado de Real Hacienda, y Renta de Correo".

 No personnel expenses were necessary to maintain this system, as badageros rendered their services free to the Colonial Government.

 A letter postmarked August 11, 1843, in Madrid was received and cancelled in Manila on April 13, 1844, or a matter of 245 days.